bright/new-www/content/blog/ios-developer-with-over-8-years-of-experience-meet-filip.md

 ## You are going to conduct iOS workshops for devs outside our Bright Team.
 What will they be about?

 I will conduct workshops about new iOS feature - Live Activity.
 The workshops are designed for experienced juniors and fresh regulars.
 They will be held in Polish.
 Feel free to join.

 <div class='block-button'><h2>Join FIlip's workshops about Live Activity</h2><div>Live Activity is available in iOS 16.
 Do you want to learn more about it?
-Join our free online workshops for iOS developers (juniors and mid).</div><a href="https://live-activity-ios-darmowe-warsztaty.getresponsepages.com/"><button>book your spot</button></a></div>
+Join our free online workshops for iOS developers (juniors and mid). **When: April 19, 2023 at 1 PM.** </div><a href="https://live-activity-ios-darmowe-warsztaty.getresponsepages.com/"><button>book your spot</button></a></div>

 ## Finally, what do you do after hours? 😎